 Adults returning to college and other "non-traditional" students comprise the majority of all degree-seekers in the USA.
-College Factual’s St. Louis (MO,IL) Ranking of the Best Colleges For Returning Adults was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.
+College Factual’s St. Louis (MO,IL) Ranking of the Best Colleges For Non-Traditional Students was designed to specifically address the unique concerns of students who fall outside the "norm" of first-time, full-time degree seekers under the age of 24.

-Webster University tops our St. Louis (MO,IL) list of the Best Colleges For Returning Adults.
+Webster University tops our St. Louis (MO,IL) list of the Best Colleges For Non-Traditional Students.
 Webster charges tuition and fees of $26,300.
 The college has an acceptance rate of 56.1%.
 The average 2016 SAT score for those admitted is 1,200.
 The average salary for recent graduates is $63,000.

 The total ranking includes 13 colleges.
 Within the complete list tuition and fees ranges from $11,194 to $40,726 (in-state from $9,796 to $40,726).
 Acceptance rates range from 55.4% to 100.0%, estimated average 2016 SAT scores range from 1,050 to 1,290 and average salaries of graduates range from $56,000 to $65,000.